Algarve-South-Portugal.com

 Sights around Vila Real: 10) Parque Aventura (High rope tree course) 11) Mata Nacional das Dunas forests 12) Praia de Santo António 13) Praia da Ponta da Areia 14) Foz do Guadiana 15) Monte Gordo (resort town)

-Vila Real de Santo António has beautiful beaches, but they are 2.5km south of the Praça Marquês de Pombal.
-This means that the town should not really be considered as a beach destination.
+The are beautiful beaches reasonably close by, which lie 2.5km south of the Praça Marquês de Pombal.
+However, this fairly long walk (or a taxi ride) means that the town should not really be considered as a beach destination.

 Vila Real de Santo António has a beautiful sandy coastline of pristine beaches.
 These are some of the quietest beaches of the Algarve and rarely get busy, even at the height of the summer season.

-Vila Real de Santo António’s beaches are part of the 14km stretch of sandy coastline that extends from the mouth of the Rio Guadiana in the east to the village of Cacela Velha in the west.
+The beaches are part of the 14km stretch of sandy coastline that extends from the mouth of the Rio Guadiana in the east to the village of Cacela Velha in the west.

-The forest walks through the Mata Nacional da Dunas Litorais de Vila Real de Santo Antonio
+The forest walks through the Mata Nacional da Dunas Litorais de Vila Real de Santo Antonio.